zendeskgarden/react-components/docs/migration.md

 #### @zendeskgarden/react-tabs

-- All sub-component exports have been deprecated and will be removed in a future major version.
+- All subcomponent exports have been deprecated and will be removed in a future major version.
-  Update to sub-component properties (e.g., `Tabs.TabList`).
+  Update to subcomponent properties (e.g., `Tabs.TabList`).

 #### @zendeskgarden/react-theming